SashaPatsel/coding-drills/breakouts/sinatra/README.md

 ```

 Above, we are using the check_user variable as a way of seeing whether or not the username given through our route's parameters exists.
+We are using the User model we defined earlier to make our queries possible.

 The first condition (if) handles the "sign in" logic.
 If the check_user array is populated at all (it will only ever have one value object if it is given that we set unique validations in our data model).